MaxDauber/Project_Euler/README.md

 When you run each *.py individually, it will output a single line numerical answer unless the problem specifically asks for a different format.
 According to the rules, each script will run in under 1 minute.
 For more specific timing information, uncomment the relevant lines or add them if I haven't already.

+The *useful_functions* module is for basic functions that I utilize in multiple problems, like generating primes or finding factors of a number.